renalreg/ukrdc-cupid/ARCHITECTURE.md

 Code relating to parsing incoming RDA XML strings.
 This submodule is likely to be minimal in functionality as `ukrdc_xsdata` does most of the heavy lifting here.

+Down the line, we may want to move the basic RDA Validation functionality currently handled by `webapi`/`services` into this stage of the CUPID flow.
+This may then also lead onto more complex validation functionality such as warning and modifying, but not rejecting, files with minor issues like invalid postcodes.

 #### Input

 - RDA XML string